TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/ChinaOnlySortedByDate.md

 ### 2023-04-30 - Optimizes button placements of China Dozer <a name='link__20230430__1888_china_dozer_buttons'></a>
 **Changes**

-- **FIX**: Optimizes button placements of China Dozer.
+- **TWEAK**: Optimizes button placements of China Dozer.
 Swaps the positions of Airfield, Propaganda Center and Internet Center to achieve consistency with button placements of USA Dozer and GLA Worker.

 **Links**